xpengbit/LeetCode/LeetCodeStudy/StudyNote.md

             if(i > 0 && i < n - 1 && nums[i - 1] == nums[i] && nums[i + 1] == nums[i])
                 continue;
             nums[index++] = nums[i];
         }
+        return index;
     }
 }

-2.1.3 Search in Rotated Sorted Array
+2.1.3 Search in Rotated Sorted Array  (33)

+Suppose an array sorted in ascending order is rotated at some pivot unknown to you beforehand.
+(i.e., [0,1,2,4,5,6,7] might become [4,5,6,7,0,1,2]).
+You are given a target value to search.
+If found in the array return its index, otherwise return -1.
+You may assume no duplicate exists in the array.
+Your algorithm's runtime complexity must be in the order of O(log n).
+Example 1:
+Input: nums = [4,5,6,7,0,1,2], target = 0
+Output: 4

 /**/
 Class Solution{
 public: